Fatima-Dawabsheh/Multicycle-Processor-Implementation/README.md

 ## 📌 Overview

-This project aims to design a specialized **16-bit multicycle RISC processor** using Verilog.
+This project aims to design a specialized **16-bit multicycle processor** using Verilog.
 The processor is structured around a **5-stage architecture** consisting of:

 - Instruction Fetch
 - Instruction Decode